 It’s easy to see why the Central Asian country of Kyrgyzstan (pronounced kur-gi-stan) is a trekker’s paradise.
 It has vast swathes of untrammelled wilderness; wide plains, alpine meadows, glacial lakes and thousands of soaring mountains.
 These include the Tian Shan, which translates to ‘Celestial Mountains’ - a vast system of mountain ranges that stretches for around 1,500 miles across the border between China and Kyrgyzstan (and bisects Turkistan).

-In Kyrgyzstan, the central Tian Shan is the highest part of the range, including the sky-piercing Peak Pobeda (7439m) and Khan Tengri (7010m) - the latter is the world’s most northerly 7000m mountain.
-Meanwhile, the Turfan Depression in the eastern Tian Shan is the lowest point in Central Asia, at 154m below sea level.
+In Kyrgyzstan, the central Tian Shan is the highest part of the range, including the sky-piercing Peak Pobeda (7,439m/24,406ft) and Khan Tengri (7,010m/22,998ft) - the latter is the world’s most northerly 7000m mountain.
+Meanwhile, the Turfan Depression in the eastern Tian Shan is the lowest point in Central Asia, at 154m (505ft) below sea level.
 Also in the east lies Issyk Kul, a glacial lake, while to the west are steep ridges such as the Chatkal Mountains.
-Thousands of miles of hiking trails wind across this remote, untouched landscape - trails barely explored.
+Thousands of miles of barely explored hiking trails wind across this remote, untouched landscape - Tian Shan trekking is all about getting off the beaten track, as our favourite hikes there show.

 The hikes that we have selected will introduce you to the diversity of this landscape, taking you across its meadows, glaciers and up mountain passes.
-Due to their off-the-beaten track nature, we’d always recommend hiring an experienced local guide to help show you the way.
+The navigation summaries are designed to inspire, rather than as a substitute for a map.
+Due to their off-the-beaten track nature, we’d always recommend hiring an experienced local guide.

-Although the daily distances of these hikes might be short, they should not be underestimated.
-Most take place at high altitude (defined as an elevation over 2500m) - at this elevation the air contains less oxygen, meaning you’ll get breathless far more quickly and have to stop for frequent breaks.
+Most hikes on this list take place at high altitude (defined as an elevation over 2500m/8,202ft) - at this elevation the air contains less oxygen, meaning you’ll get breathless far more quickly and have to stop for frequent breaks.

 At these elevations, you could be at risk of altitude sickness, which has symptoms such as nausea, fatigue or (more seriously) disorientation and balance problems.
 The latter necessitates an immediate descent to lower altitudes.
 It’s worth pointing out that some people experience no symptoms of altitude sickness.
 However, being aware of its risks makes you more able to mitigate them.